 If your American mobile phone will work in Europe and if you have a reasonable calling plan this could be an option for you.
 If you will be making lots of calls, consider getting it “unlocked” so that you can switch to a SIM card for the countries you are visiting and get better rates.
 If you have a smartphone, disable data roaming or switch to an international data plan through your carrier.

-If your American phone won’t work in Europe, consider buying a new phone when you reach your destination or rent/buy a phone from Call-in-Europe before departing the US.
+If your American phone won’t work in Europe, consider buying a new phone when you reach your destination.
 If you’re planning to visit multiple countries, make sure it’s an “unlocked” phone so you can change SIM cards as you cross borders.